 This year is all about polishing skills and applying them to real-world projects:

-Optimized 3D Art & Animation – Creating high-quality assets for real-time performance in Unity and Unreal Engine.
+Optimized 3D Art & Animation: Creating high-quality assets for real-time performance

-Multiplayer & Networking – Understanding online play, matchmaking, and real-time interactions.
+Multiplayer & Networking: Understanding online play, matchmaking, and real-time data sync

-Portfolio Development & Industry Prep – Refining projects for co-op applications and industry showcases.
+Portfolio Development & Industry Prep: Project refinement for co-op and job readiness

 Projects & Challenges

-With an increased focus on team-based development, students will work on projects that mimic real-world production cycles:
+With an increased focus on team-based development, students work on projects that mimic real-world production cycles:

-A major challenge this year is finding a specialization—students need to identify whether they want to focus on game design, programming, art, technical development, or UX/UI for games.
+A major challenge this year is finding a specialization—whether in design, programming, art, technical development, or UX/UI for games.

 Tips for Success

-Collaborate like a pro.
-Learn to work effectively in teams using Agile development, version control (Git), and project management tools.
+Collaborate like a pro: Use Agile, version control (Git), and project management tools effectively.

-Network with professionals.
-Attend game dev conferences, join online communities, and connect with industry experts.
+Network with professionals: Attend game dev events and connect with the industry.

 Looking Ahead